PPindel/test-a-wheel/README.md

 - https://techsini.com/multi-mockup/index.php - responsiveness testing
 - https://pexels.com - images used in this project
-- https://convertio.co/dot-png/ - Converting ERD dot to ERD png graph
+- https://convertio.co/dot-png/ - converting ERD dot to ERD png graph
 - The fonts were sourced using [Google Fonts](https://fonts.google.com/).
 - The icons were taken from [Font Awesome](https://fontawesome.com/)
 - The favicon image was converted using [Favicon.io](https://favicon.io/)

 ## Acknowledgments

-Big thanks to Malia Havlicek - Code Institute mentor for her ideas and support in this project!
+- Big thanks to Malia Havlicek - Code Institute mentor for her ideas and support in this project!
 Also, I would like to thank all my friends for live testing the program!
+- I greatly appreciate the tutors at Code Institute for their patience and support!
+- The Code Institute Slack community for tips and guidance!